Which organizations are eligible to apply to the CONNECT Program?

 Which graduate programs do CONNECT Fellows come from?

-The CONNECT program is open to any graduate student (Master's or doctoral candidates) currently enrolled at the University of Texas at Austin.
+The CONNECT program is open to any graduate student (Master's or PhD students) currently enrolled at the University of Texas at Austin.

 How does the matching process work?